I have tried so many versions of doughnuts, and this one finally came out perfect! Just like the ones at my favourite doughnut shop.

 Sprinkle the yeast over the warm water, and let stand for 5 minutes, or until foamy.

-Turn the dough out onto a floured surface, and gently roll out to 1cm (1/2 in) thickness.
-Cut with a floured round cutter.
-Let doughnuts sit out to rise again until double.
+Turn the dough out onto a floured surface, and gently roll out to a 1.5cm thickness.
+Cut with a floured round doughnut cutter.
+Let doughnuts sit out to rise again until doubled.
 Cover loosely with a cloth.

-Melt remaining butter in a saucepan over medium heat.
+Melt 75g butter in a saucepan over medium heat.
 Stir in icing sugar and vanilla until smooth.
-Remove from heat, and stir in hot water one tablespoon at a time until the icing is somewhat thin, but not watery.
+Remove from heat, and stir in hot water 1 tablespoon at a time until the icing is somewhat thin, but not watery.
 Set aside.